Spider-Woman (Jessica Drew): Age of X

-In the Age of X reality, Jessica Drew is a member of the Avengers, mutant hunters who answer to General Frank Castle.
-Going by the codename Redback, Jessica is one of America's top killers and has been for eight years.
-She uses lethal force during fights and has never uttered a word, she uses hisses to communicate on occasion.
-She finally sacrifices herself using a gauntlet from the now-deceased Iron Man to stop the Hulk from destroying a mutant sanctuary with a chemical bomb, having come to recognize that their persecution of mutants is wrong.
+An alternate universe version of Jessica Drew appears in "Age of X".
+This version is known as Redback and is a member of the Avengers, a group of mutant hunters who answer to Frank Castle.
+Drew later sacrifices herself to stop the Hulk from destroying a mutant sanctuary, having come to recognize that their persecution of mutants is wrong.

 Earth-65

 During the 2016 Spider-Women event, Spider-Gwen's interdimensional transporter is stolen by Jessica's male Earth-65 counterpart, Jesse Drew.
-In this universe, Jesse is married with a son and daughter who are unaware he is actually Agent 77 of the criminal organization S.I.L.K.
-Jesse's backstory is discovered by Gwen while searching files stolen by Cindy Moon's Earth-65 doppelgänger.
-It is revealed he is the son of two S.H.I.E.L.D. astronaut spies who had been sent to the moon to live on a secret base for ten years, during which they gave birth to Jesse.
+In this universe, Jesse is married with a son and daughter, who are unaware he is actually Agent 77 of the criminal organization S.I.L.K.
+It is later revealed that Jesse is the son of two S.H.I.E.L.D. astronaut spies who had been sent to the moon to live on a secret base for ten years, during which they gave birth to Jesse.
 However, Jesse's father was a Russian double agent who is eventually killed by Jesse's mother.

 Joining S.H.I.E.L.D. after high school, Jesse is sent back to the moon to renovate the base where he and his crew were attacked by alien spider creatures.
-Jesse escapes, but the spider's saliva poisons his blood and turning it into black goo.
-He is saved by the head of S.I.L.K., Cindy Moon, who uses her spider formula to fix his blood and grant him spider powers.
-She deceives Jesse into thinking he needs two doses of the formula a day to survive, but it is discovered by Gwen that he is already cured and the doses are just maintaining his superhuman powers.
-After learning of this, he quits S.I.L.K. and escapes the state with his family, but not before he aids the three Spider-Women by giving them access codes to Earth-65 Cindy's home base.
+Jesse escapes, but one of the spiders poisons him.
+Jesse is saved by the head of S.I.L.K., Cindy Moon, who uses her spider formula to save his life and give him superpowers.
+Moon deceives Jesse into thinking he needs the formula to survive, but it is later revealed that the formula merely lets him retain his powers.
+After learning of this, Jesse quits S.I.L.K. and leaves with his family.

 Marvel Adventures Spider-Man

-In this version, Jessica Drew appeared in issue 52 and is a freelance agent who arrived at Peter's school as a substitute teacher when she discovered Peter's biology report mixed up with Hydra's bio-weapons plan.
+An alternate universe version of Jessica Drew appears in Marvel Adventures Spider-Man.
+This version is a freelance agent who arrived at Peter Parker's school as a substitute teacher when she discovered Peter's biology report mixed up with Hydra's bio-weapons plan.
 She is one of the few people who knew Peter's secret identity.

 Marvel Zombies

-Spider-Woman is seen on the S.H.I.E.L.D.
-Helicarrier after the beginning of the zombie infection.
-She fights alongside the other uninfected heroes but is eventually infected herself.
-She is then seen in Ultimate Fantastic Four #23 along with the other zombies.
+A zombified alternate universe version of Spider-Woman appears in Marvel Zombies.